cryostatio/cryostatio.github.io/get-started/index.md

   image-name="cryostat-resource-status.png"
 %}

-Or, we can open the application link from the Topology view:
+Or, we can open the application link from the OpenShift Console Topology view:

 {% include howto_step.html
   details-attributes="open"